wait-wro/project-template/README.md

  ┣ 📂02_Interim                       # where file has been generated.
  ┃ ┗ 📜01_SelectedFeutures.csv
  ┗ 📂03_Processed
- ┃ ┗ 📜02_ProcessedData.csv     <---- # This file has been generated in the 02_FeatureEngineering.ipynb
+ ┃ ┗ 📜02_ProcessedData.csv     <---- # File generated in the 02_FeatureEngineering.ipynb
 📦docs
 📦figures
- ┗ 📜03_TargetDistribution.png  <---- # This file has been generated in the 03_ExploratoryDataAnalysis.ipynb
+ ┗ 📜03_TargetDistribution.png  <---- # File generated in the 03_ExploratoryDataAnalysis.ipynb
 📦models
 📦notebooks
  ┣ 📜.gitkeep
  ┣ 📜01_DataPreprocessing.ipynb       # The numbering of files suggests the order of execution, ┣ 📜02_FeatureEngineering.ipynb      # while descriptive naming provides clear insights
  ┣ 📜03_ExploratoryDataAnalysis.ipynb # into the content and purpose of each file ┣ 📜04_Modeling.ipynb                # facilitating an organized and logical workflow.
  ┗ 📜05_ModelsEvaluation.ipynb
 📜.gitignore
 📜 README.md